-Here are some shed loft illustrations and pictures showing the framing for adding a shed loft to increase your storage space.
+Here are some shed loft illustrations and pictures showing different framing options for adding a shed loft to increase your storage space.

 A shed loft, or attic in your shed can be used for a multitude of purposes!
 Of course, the most obvious is using it for increased storage.
 Another use is for sleeping quarters in tiny houses, cabins, and cottages.
 Or it can be a play space in a children's playhouse.

-Whatever your need is, you'll definitely find that building a shed loft will come in very handy!
+Whatever your need is, you'll definitely find that having a loft in your shed will come in very handy!

 Depending on the roof pitch, your gable style shed could offer up quite a bit of storage space in it's shed loft also.